 For example, a fragment of an antique vessel could be assigned the type "attic red figured belly handled amphora" by expert A. The same fragment could be assigned the type "shoulder handled amphora" by expert B.

 A Type may be intellectually constructed independent from assigning an instance of it.

-31 August 1997 classification of silver cup 232 (E17) assigned goblet (E55) (fictitious)
+• The classification of silver cup 232 on 31st August 1997 (E17) assigned goblet (E55). (fictitious)